 Once you’ve gathered your tomatoes, you need to season them.
 We add a pinch of salt, toss then set them aside for 10 minutes.
 As they sit, the tomatoes become sweeter and more flavorful.

 Finally, choose fresh mozzarella cheese and tear it, don’t slice.
-It seems a little strange, but we’ve found the by tearing the edges, it picks up more of the juices from the salad.
+It seems a little strange, but the torn edges pick up more of the juices from the salad.
 It also looks a little more rustic, which we love.

-We usually stick to highly seasoned tomatoes, the cheese and a little olive oil.
+We usually stick to highly seasoned tomatoes, the cheese, and little olive oil.
 Another option is to add more with a splash of balsamic vinegar, sherry vinegar or some fresh herbs like basil, mint or chives.

 Recipe updated, originally posted September 2011.
 Since posting this in 2011, we have tweaked the recipe to be more clear. – Adam and Joanne